rosenbrockc/acorn/README.md

 If this sparks your interest, please message us.
 The project is still in early development, so we can't say more up front.

+# Special Notes

+The `matplotlib` module is used frequently, but not in the typical way.
+Most of the methods and objects are used internally unless a plot is being tweaked for some special reason.
+The `matplotlib.cfg` file prunes the number of objects that get decorate very aggressively so that only the common calls are logged.
+You can adjust your own local config file if you spend a lot of time actually coding `matplotlib` internals.